muilyang12/database-design-class-quiz-generator/README.md

 ## Overview

-This project generates quiz questions for a Database Design course I took in Fall 2024.
-The quiz generator uses LangChain with the OpenAI API to create relevant and varied questions based on the course materials.
+This repository is for generating quiz questions for a Database Design course I took in Fall 2024.
+Using LangChain with the OpenAI API, it creates diverse and relevant questions based on pdf course materials.
 The code was developed and executed in Google Colab.

 ## Quick Start in Colab